niteshraj2310/Agroforestry/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## How do locomotives know where they're going?
+Lots of training